ICMOL/OMIXIS/docs/msfinder-method-guide.md

 | `RTTolerance` | Number; min | Alias of `RetentionTimeTolerance`; case, spaces, and underscores are normalized | Use one name only to avoid ambiguity |

 `Start RT (optional)` and `End RT (optional)` are feature-table columns, not method parameters.
 They are retained in the output, but current matching uses the central feature RT plus or minus `RetentionTimeTolerance`.

+Do not increase `RetentionTimeTolerance` merely to recover standard-list matches.
+In the integrated workflow, standard-list m/z matching uses MS-Picker `mzWidth`, while standard-list RT matching uses MS-Aligner `rttol` (default `0.5 min`).
+These values are passed separately from the Method file.

 ### 1.4 Required values and format validation